ralphbean/tos-rit-projects-seminar/README.rst

 The data format (`YAML <http://www.yaml.org/>`_) can be a little prickly though.
 It is `whitespace-sensitive`, meaning that how many spaces you put before an entry on each line has an impact on how the data is interpreted.
-It also means that tabs and spaces and distinctly different in their meaning.
+It also means that tabs and spaces are distinctly different in their meaning.
 It also means that editing such a file is easy to mess up.

 In order to ensure that you don't introduce any unparseable errors into the